pokitto/pokitto.github.io/Examples/cpp/HelloWorld.md

 ## Hello World
-Your first program on the pokitto
+Your first program on the pokitto.
 This is the classic approach to write code in the Pokitto

 <div class="code-example" markdown="1">